-Some forms of conduct contemplated by this Policy may also constitute crimes and the University strongly encourages individuals to make reports to law enforcement including the University of Montana Police Department (UMPD) or other appropriate law enforcement agency2.
-The EO/Title IX Office can aid in reporting to law enforcement.
+Some forms of conduct contemplated by this Policy may also constitute crimes and the University strongly encourages individuals to make reports to law enforcement including the Butte Silver Bow Police Department or other appropriate law enforcement agency3.
+The EO/Title IX Coordinator can aid in reporting to law enforcement.